DHI/mikeio/_sources/eum.md.txt

 * type - an `EUMType`
 * unit - an `EUMUnit`

+The ItemInfo class has some sensible defaults, thus you can specify only a name or a type.
+If you don't specify a unit, the default unit for that type will be used.

 ```python
 >>> from mikeio import ItemInfo, EUMType
 >>> item = ItemInfo("Viken", EUMType.Water_Level)